opticgroup/icmesh/README.md

 - **Robinson Ranch** 🧑‍🌾

 ### **Phase 2:** Extend into additional areas of Trabuco Canyon 🌐
-- More coverage on Trabuco Oaks Drive, Mountain View, Windy Ridge, Rosas
+- More coverage on Trabuco Oaks Drive, Mountain View, Windy Ridge, Rosas Cantina 🌮
 - Permanent node at the General Store
 - **Holy Jim** 🔥 to the **Flying Field** 🛩️ with the **Cabins** 🛖 as a long term goal